 EWPG must comply with all applicable fair competition and antitrust laws.
 These laws attempt to ensure that businesses compete fairly and honestly and prohibit conduct seeking to reduce or restrain competition.
 If you are uncertain whether a contemplated action raises unfair competition or antitrust issues, you should raise the issue with the CFO.

 - Insider Trading

 If an Associate has material non-public information relating to EWPG, it is our policy that neither that person (nor any of his/her relatives) may buy or sell any EWPG securities or engage in any other action to take advantage of, or pass on to others, that information.
 This policy also applies to information relating to any other company, including our customers, partners or suppliers, obtained in the course of employment.
 Officers, directors and employees should carefully review and comply with EWPG’s separate Insider Trading Policy, if and when such policy is adopted.
 Questions regarding insider trading should be addressed to the CFO.

 - Waivers and Amendments of the Code

-Any waiver of any provision of this Code for any of our directors or executive officers, or any amendment of this Code, must be approved in writing by our Audit Committee (or Board of Directors if an Audit Committee has not been formed) and must be disclosed to shareholders and to others, along with the reasons for such waiver, as required by applicable laws and regulations in the manner or manners required thereby.
+Any waiver of any provision of this Code for any of our directors or executive officers, or any amendment of this Code, must be approved in writing by our Board of Directors and must be disclosed to shareholders and to others, along with the reasons for such waiver, as required by applicable laws and regulations in the manner or manners required thereby.
 Any waiver of any provision of this Code with respect any other Associate must be approved in writing by our CFO.
 Waivers will be granted only as permitted by law and in extraordinary circumstances.